Alexander2code/team/development/code-style/CSharpCodeStyle.md

 * Comments for interfaces.
 Its methods and properties should describe the contract, not the implementation.
 * If there are more than one constructors you can describe them more detailed, for understanding the difference of initialization by different constructors.
 * You can omit the comment of the method result part if the comment to the method itself gives an understanding about the result.
 * You can omit the comment of the method parameters if all the parameter names are obvious to understand.
-If at least one parameter is not obvious, then it is necessary to specify parameters for all params.
+If at least one parameter is not obvious, then it is necessary to specify comments for all params.
 * You can use [the following extension VS 2017/2019](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.CollapseComments&ssr=false#overview) for collapsing only comments (Ctrl+M, Ctrl+C).

 ## Spaces / Tabs / Empty lines